Fudan-iGEM/2025-wiki/pages/design.md

 Previous research has shown that during gravity-based selection, the Y55 (*ACE2* &Delta;) strain undergoes a ploidy shift from diploid (2x) to tetraploid (4x)[^9].
 To mimic the liquid environment where drug resistance evolves *in vivo*, we further investigated the ploidy stability of the tetraploid Y55 strain during gravity-based passaging under G418 selection pressure.
 To isolate the specific effects of the antibiotic, we also performed comparative passaging experiments under both selective (G418) and non-selective (G418-free) conditions.

-### Module 4—Controlling Cluster Size
+### Module 4 — Controlling Cluster Size

-To enhance controllability and safety, we introduced *BAX*(BBa_K5441013), an apoptosis-inducing protein, under the control of a pTet2 promoter or a pCUP1 promoter.
+To enhance controllability and safety, we introduced *BAX* (BBa_K5441013), an apoptosis-inducing protein, under the control of a pTet2 promoter or a pCUP1 promoter.

 Bax is a pro-apoptotic member of the Bcl-2 protein family.
 When expressed in *S. cerevisiae*, it induces cell apoptosis via a mitochondria-mediated pathway[^13].

 This mechanism allows us to control the size of our clusters and, when required, induce the apoptosis of the entire system.

-We verified the module's effectiveness by observing and analyzing the cluster size under a confocal microscope .
+We verified the module's effectiveness by observing and analyzing the cluster size under a microscope.

 <div style="text-align: center;" id="fig5">
     <img src="https://static.igem.wiki/teams/5643/pageimage/design/fig-bax-compressed.webp" style="width:80%">